LBHackney-IT/API-Playbook/docs/production_testing.md

 - The canaries for all endpoints that should have them;
 - Check that canaries are passing;
 - The canaries have someone subscribed to it;
-- Tenants and Leaseholders canaries should send alerts to the Tenants-Leaseholders-alert SNS topic;

 </TextToSpeech>